 This information may be helpful to you when you buy a home in the City of Orangeburg's fire district.

-To ensure fire protection, any individual, association, corporation, organization, leaser, or tenant owning, occupying, using or having any interest in property within the designated City Fire Service District, as established by County Ordinance 97-7-8, should have a fire contract with the City of Orangeburg.
+To ensure fire protection, any individual, association, corporation, organization, leaser, or tenant owning, occupying, using, or having any interest in property within the designated City Fire Service District, as established by County Ordinance 97-7-8, should have a fire contract with the City of Orangeburg.
 In City business owners and residences are excluded, as contract fees are included in their City taxes.
 Many homeowners and businesses require a contract to ensure lower insurance rates.
 The City of Orangeburg has a Class 3 rating.
 Fire contracts run from March 1 until February 28 of every year.
 The cost of a contract is determined by the total square footage of the home.
 If a contract is not purchased on a home and there is a fire, when the Department of Public Safety responds, there will be a $1725.00 service fee and the cost of the contract imposed.
 The Department of Public Safety will not release the fire report until the service fee is paid.
 If you are unsure whether a property is located in our fire service district, you can call the Department of Public Safety at (803) 533-6046.

 If you sell a home, the previous owner may already have a valid contract on the home.
-After closing the new owner can go to Department Public Safety and update this information.
+After closing the new owner can go to the Department of Public Safety and update this information.
 If the seller does not have a valid contract on the home, the new owner can purchase from the Department of Public Safety at 1320 Middleton Street.

-If the home is a new construction, the contractor will be informed by the inspector that a fire contract can be purchased during the time of construction; therefore, after the home is completed and sold, the new owner can update the contract and all other information.
+If the home is new construction, the contractor will be informed by the inspector that a fire contract can be purchased during the time of construction; therefore, after the home is completed and sold, the new owner can update the contract and all other information.
 If a contract was never purchased, a new contract can still be obtained from the Department of Public Safety at 1320 Middleton Street.